torvista/Zen_Cart-Google_reCAPTCHA/README.md

 1. MERGE the new files to your TEST server.
 Some are new, some are core edits, some are template overrides.
 DO NOT BLINDLY COPY THE FILES!

+**/includes/autoloaders/config.google_recaptcha.php**

-/includes/autoloaders/config.google_recaptcha.php: Loads the observer.
+Loads the observer.
 Only required for versions of Zen Cart PRIOR to 1.53.
-From 1.53 onwards it is unused/may be deleted.
+From 1.53 onwards it is unused/may be deleted as the observer is auto-loaded.

+**/includes/classes/observers/auto.google_recaptcha_observer.php**

-/includes/classes/observers/auto.google_recaptcha_observer.php: watches the relevant page(s) with contact forms.
-This file autoloads from Zen Cart 1.53 onwards.
+Observer that watches the relevant page(s) that have contact forms.

+**/includes/functions/extra_functions/functions_google_recaptcha.php**

-/includes/functions/extra_functions/functions_google_recaptcha.php: **this file MUST be modified by the user to add the Google Site and Private keys and also to enable/disable the captcha on individual pages.**
+This file **MUST** be modified by the user to add the website address (www.yoursite.whatever),  the Google Site key and Private key and also to enable/disable the use of the reCaptcha on individual pages.
+The details of this process are described below.

+**/includes/languages/english/extra_definitions/reCaptcha.php**

-/includes/languages/english/extra_definitions/reCaptcha.php: define error message texts for when the captcha is not validated.
+The definitions of the error message texts shown when the captcha is not validated.
 Note that the text shown on the reCAPTCHA itself is Google-generated.

-The following set of files come directly from the Google reCAPTCHA library on GitHub: https://github.com/google/recaptcha

-The current version is tag v1.2.4 (newer versions may be available).
+The following set of files come directly from the Google reCAPTCHA library on GitHub: https://github.com/google/recaptcha The current version is tag v1.2.4 (newer versions may be available).

-All files are unmodified from /src
+All files are unmodified from the folder /src.
 /includes/classes/observers/google/autoload.php
 /includes/classes/observers/google/ReCaptcha/ReCaptcha.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod.php
 /includes/classes/observers/google/ReCaptcha/RequestParameters.php
 /includes/classes/observers/google/ReCaptcha/Response.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/Curl.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/CurlPost.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/Post.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/Socket.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/SocketPost.php

 Where core files are modified, I include the original for easy comparison/reference, suffixed .157 php.
 You do not need these, but personally I leave them in my site to make it very obvious when a core file has been modified.

+**\includes\modules\pages\ask_a_question\header_php.157 php**
-\includes\modules\pages\ask_a_question\header_php.157 php: for reference/comparison only.
+For reference/comparison only.

+**\includes\modules\pages\ask_a_question\header_php.php**
-\includes\modules\pages\ask_a_question\header_php.php: makes name and email sticky form fields
+Makes the name and email fields "sticky" so the content is re/displayed after a failed captcha validation.

+**\includes\modules\pages\contact_us\header_php.157 php**
-\includes\modules\pages\contact_us\header_php.157 php: for reference/comparison only
+For reference/comparison only

+**\includes\modules\pages\contact_us\header_php.php**
-\includes\modules\pages\contact_us\header_php.php: makes name and email sticky form fields
+Makes the name and email fields "sticky" so the content is re/displayed after a failed captcha validation.

+**\includes\modules\pages\product_reviews_write\header_php.157 php**
-\includes\modules\pages\product_reviews_write\header_php.157 php: for reference/comparison only.
+For reference/comparison only.

+**\includes\modules\pages\product_reviews_write\header_php.php**
-\includes\modules\pages\product_reviews_write\header_php.php: makes rating and review text sticky with template changes
+Makes rating and review text sticky.

-\includes\templates\YOUR_TEMPLATE\etc
+**files in \includes\templates\YOUR_TEMPLATE\etc**
 Rename YOUR_TEMPLATE to your template name, compare and merge.

 2. The code snippet that generates the Captcha html is in the template files.